FloFloB/sparsevmf/README.md

 Mathematical explanation for the penalization of von Mises-Fisher distribution will be soon available.

+Functions available in the package are:
+* random_movMF Provides a function to produce a random movMF model with controlled separation between the clusters.
+* movMF_EM Provides a function to build and fit a penalized mixtures of von Mises-Fisher.
+* movMF_beta_path Provides a function  the trade-off between the sparsity term and the likelihood one with a simple path following algorithm.
+* movMF_initialisation_internal Provides a function to initialize from prototypes or from clusters a penalized mixtures of von Mises-Fisher.
+* build_seed Provides a function to create seeds to have a fair comparison between algorithms.
+* plot_data Provides a function to plot the data set according to the result of a mixture of von Mises-Fisher distribution.
+* plot_proto Provides a function to plot the directional means of a mixture of von Mises-Fisher distribution.

 ## Installation

 You can install the released version of sparsevmf from [GitHub](https://github.com/FloFloB/sparsevmf) with: